antony-jr/lenovo-legion5-15arh05-scripts/README.md

  * Secure boot works with OpenSUSE, Ubuntu and Debian.
 (Basically all linux distros which supports secureboot)
  * NVME SSD and HDD is usable and it is discoverd by GNU+Linux.
  * Users complained about the sound but in linux you could go beyond 100% so sound is a blast in GNU+Linux.
- * Played some old titles in Wine, Linux gamming is totatly possible but there is 10% degrade in performance because of Wine and other translations.
+ * Played some old titles in Wine, Linux gaming is totatly possible but there is 10% degrade in performance because of Wine and other translations.
  * Backlit keyboard is working.
  * Can switch different modes with Fn + Q.
- * **Brightness control in Hybrid Graphics works with workaround by setting kernel paramater ```amdgpu.backlight=0```** (See AMDGPU Brightness Fix)

 ## What's not Working